 responses to 13 lines of open-ended questions.
 Seventy percent were deeply or moderately satisfied; 23% were dissatisfied.
-The category of highly dissatisfied accounts for 22% of all analyses and 23% of training analyses, suggesting no difference in satisfaction with training analysis compared with analysis by a non-TA.
-Tessman concluded that "nothing suggests that non-TA analyses were less satisfactory per se" (L. Tessman, personal communication, September 12, 2011).
+The category of highly dissatisfied accounts for 22% of all analyses and 23% of training analyses, suggesting no difference in satisfaction with training analysis compared to analysis by a non-TA.
+She concluded that "nothing suggests that non-TA analyses were less satisfactory per se" (personal communication).

-The imposing list of critics agree that training analysis suffers from a wide variety of problems and flaws, which led to our first hypothesis-that training analyses will be less satisfactory than nontraining analyses not burdened by these difficulties: Analysts who had both a TA and a personal analysis by a non-TA would be less satisfied with their TA than they were with analysis by a non-TA.
+The imposing list of critics agree that training analysis suffers from a wide variety of problems and flaws which led to our first hypothesis, that training analyses will be less satisfactory than non-training analyses not burdened by these difficulties: analysts who had both a TA and a personal analysis by a non-TA would be less satisfied with their TA than they were with analysis by a non-TA.
 Although empirical studies stated that analysts report having been generally satisfied with TAs, we know of no empirical study that compared satisfaction with TA to satisfaction with non-TA.
-This comparison has important implications for the rationale for training analysis.
+That comparison has important implications for the rationale for training analysis.